 Sample form figures are for informational purposes only.

-Box 1 - Gross distribution: shows the total amount of benefits paid to you before taxes are calculated and deducted.
-Report the amount on Form 1040 or 1040A on the line for “IRA distributions" or "Pensions and annuities" or the line for "Taxable amount," whichever applies.
-However, if this is a lump-sum distribution, see Form 4972, Tax on Lump-Sum Distributions.
+Box 1 - Gross distribution shows the total amount paid to you before taxes were calculated and deducted.
+In most cases, this is the amount you report on your 1040 or 1040-A tax form on the line for “IRA distributions,” “pensions and annuities,” or “taxable amount” (whichever applies).
+If the amount was paid to you as a lump-sum distribution, see Form 4972, Tax on Lump-Sum Distributions for additional instruction.

-Box 9a - Your total dist.: If a total distribution was made to more than one person, your percentage of the distribution is shown here.
+Box 9a - Your total dist. will be blank if the payment was rolled into another qualified retirement plan.
+If, however, a payment you received was part of the total distribution of a pension account made to more than one person, your percentage of the distribution is shown here.

 Links to other sections of this guide: